 8. Creating PDF reports

 The information available in Checkmk — views, availability tables, graphs, logos, and much more — can be compiled into reports and exported as printable PDF documents.
 PDF reports can only be created in the Checkmk Enterprise Editions.

 9. Automated updating of the agents

-If you monitor many Linux and Windows servers, you can use the Agent Updater included in the Checkmk Enterprise Editions to have a centralised method for keeping your monitoring agents and their configurations up to date.
+If you monitor many Linux and Windows servers, you can use the Agent Updater included in the Checkmk Enterprise Editions to have a centralized method for keeping your monitoring agents and their configurations up to date.